jimratliff/GenoMac-system/README.md

 ```

 ### Resources (fonts, screensavers, and sounds) are not routinely updated
-The installation of resources (fonts, screensaver, and sounds) are considered one-time installs at the time a new Mac is initially configured.
+The systemwide installation of resources (fonts, screensaver, and sounds) is considered a one-time install at the time a new Mac is initially configured.
 Unlike (a) apps and (b) systemwide preferences, resources are assumed to rarely change.
 Therefore, `make resources-install` is not designed to be executed routinely but only in response to a known change in an existing deployed resource or a desire to add an additional deployed resource.

 If existing resources are updated or new resources are chosen to be added, the corresponding scripts would be modified and re-run for each Mac.
+(That might imply corresponding changes in user-scoped scripts to point at the new resources.)

 If existing resources are marked for deletion, this would require an appropriate `sudo rm -rf path/to/some_resource` to be deployed and executed on each Mac.

 ## Overview of the entire GenoMac process
 Project GenoMac is an implementation of automated setup of multiple Macs, each with multiple users.

-We now focus on a particular Mac.
+We now focus on a particular Mac (rinse and repeat for each Mac).
 At this point, we assume the following:
 - An essentially pristine Mac:
   - Fresh install of macOS
   - Only two users are defined: